soundanalogous/Breakout/README.md

 Quick Start
 ---

-See the detailed [Getting Started guide](http://breakoutjs.com/getting-started/) on breakoutjs.com or the quickstart guide below.
+See the detailed [Getting Started guide](http://breakoutjs.com/getting-started/) on [breakoutjs.com](breakoutjs.com) or the quickstart guide below.

-The first step is to upload StandardFirmata to your Arduino (or Arduino-compatible) board and wire up some components:
+The first step is to upload **StandardFirmata** to your Arduino (or Arduino-compatible) board and wire up some components:

-1. Launch Arduino 1.0 and navigate to File -> Examples -> Firmata -> StandardFirmata
+1. Launch Arduino 1.0 and navigate to *File* -> *Examples* -> *Firmata* -> *StandardFirmata*
-2. Compile StandardFirmata for your board and upload.
+2. Compile *StandardFirmata* for your board and upload.
-3. Wire up a button and led to you I/O board as illustrated on page 2 in Breakout/examples/schematics.pdf (or download [here](http://breakoutjs.com/examples/schematics.pdf)).
+3. Wire up a button and led to you I/O board as illustrated on page 2 in *Breakout/examples/schematics.pdf* (or download [here](http://breakoutjs.com/examples/schematics.pdf)).

 The next step is to run the Breakout Server application:

-1. Make sure your I/O board is attached and the StandardFirmata sketch is uploaded.
+1. Make sure your I/O board is attached and the *StandardFirmata* sketch is uploaded.
-2. You'll find Breakout Server (Breakout Server.app for OS X, Breakout Server.exe for Windows, BreakoutServer.jar for Linux) in Breakout/server/.
+2. You'll find **Breakout Server** (Breakout Server.app for OS X, Breakout Server.exe for Windows, BreakoutServer.jar for Linux) in *Breakout/server/*.
 Simply double-click to launch the application.
 Note: Linux users need to run ```sudo apt-get install librxtx-java``` or manually install the librxtxSerial.so driver before launching the BreakoutServer.jar application.
 3. Select the serial port for your board from the drop-down if it is not the current port displayed.
 4. If your firewall is enabled, make sure port 8887 is open (or enter a new port that is open).
 5. Click the Connect button.
 You should see the message "Server running on: <your server name>: 8887/" followed by "Connected to IOBoard on: <serial port name>".
-6. Open http://localhost:8887/examples/getting_started/hello_world.html in Chrome (v14 or greater), Firefox (v7 or greater), or Safari (v5 or greater).
-If you changed the network port in step 4, update it on line 36 of the hello_world.html example and in the url above.
+6. Open [http://localhost:8887/examples/getting_started/hello_world.html](http://localhost:8887/examples/getting_started/hello_world.html) in Chrome (v14 or greater), Firefox (v7 or greater), or Safari (v5 or greater).
+If you changed the network port in step 4, update it on line 71 of the hello_world.html example and in the url above.

 For more information on using Breakout Server including enabling multiple client connections, changing the webserver root directory, or using Breakout with mobile devices, see [Using Breakout Server](http://breakoutjs.com/using-breakout-server/).

 As an alternative to the Breakout Server application, a node.js-based server is also included.
 See the [Using the node.js server](https://github.com/soundanalogous/Breakout/wiki/Using-the-node.js-server) for details.

 Requirements